How to Backup Data without Booting into Windows

 2. How do I recover files from an unbootable hard drive?

 If it's a system hard drive and it won't boot, remove it from your old computer and connect it to a new computer to continue using all data.
-You can also use a professional data recovery software to directly restore data from a hard drive that won't boot.
+You can also use professional data recovery software to directly restore data from a hard drive that won't boot.

 If it's a data drive that fails to boot, it may contain some bad sector or corrupted file system.
 You'll need a professional hard disk repair tool or take it to a local repair center for help.